IBM/pyrolysis-prediction/README.md

 PRODUCT_FILE includes a list of products generated from a flavor.
 Each line of the file consists of a molecule in SMILES format.

-THRESHOLD is a threshold of the EI mass spectrum values (set to 5.0 in our paper).
+THRESHOLD is a threshold of the EI mass spectrum values.

 ## Finding GHS Classification of molecules in the PubChem database